naokishibuya/car-behavioral-cloning/README.md

 I splitted the images into train and validation set in order to measure the performance at every epoch.
 Testing was done using the simulator.

-###How to evaluate the model
+As for training,

-As for training, I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.
+- I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.

-I used Adam optimizer for optimization with learning rate of 1.0e-4 which is smaller than the default of 1.0e-3.
+- I used Adam optimizer for optimization with learning rate of 1.0e-4 which is smaller than the default of 1.0e-3.
 The default value was too big and made the validation loss stop improving too soon.

-I used ModelCheckpoint from Keras to save the model only if the validation loss is improved which is checked for every epoch.
+- I used ModelCheckpoint from Keras to save the model only if the validation loss is improved which is checked for every epoch.

 As there can be unlimited number of images augmented, I set the samples per epoch to 20,000.
 I tried from 1 to 200 epochs but I found 5 epochs is good enough to produce a well trained model.
 The batch size of 40 was chosen as that is the maximum size which does not cause out of memory error on my Mac.